v12technology/fluxtion-examples/imperative-helloworld/README.md

 to an incoming event.
 App classes use annotations to mark methods that will be events handlers in the final event processor.

-- @OnEventHandler annotation to declare the entry point of an execution path.
+- @OnEventHandler annotation declares the entry point of an execution path, triggered by an external event.
 - @OnTrigger annotated methods indicate call back methods to be invoked if a parent propagates a change.
-- The return flag from the @OnTrigger method indicates if the event should be propagated.
+- The return flag from the DataAddition [@OnTrigger](src/main/java/com/fluxtion/example/Main.java#L93) method, calculate, indicates if the event should be propagated.
 In this case the event is only propagated if the sum > 100.

 ### Node diagram of event processor